tauri-apps/tauri-action/README.md

     strategy:
       fail-fast: false
       matrix:
-        platform: [macos-latest, ubuntu-20.04, windows-latest]
+        - platform: 'macos-latest' # for Arm based macs (M1 and above).
+          args: '--target aarch64-apple-darwin'
+        - platform: 'macos-latest' # for Intel based macs.
+          args: '--target x86_64-apple-darwin'
+        - platform: 'ubuntu-22.04' # for Tauri v1 you could replace this with ubuntu-20.04.
+          args: ''
+        - platform: 'windows-latest'
+          args: ''

-    runs-on: ${{ matrix.platform }}
+    runs-on: ${{ matrix.settings.platform }}
     steps:
       - uses: actions/checkout@v4

       - name: setup node
         uses: actions/setup-node@v4
         with:
-          node-version: 20
+          node-version: lts/*

       - name: install Rust stable
         uses: dtolnay/rust-toolchain@stable
+        with:
+          # Those targets are only used on macos runners so it's in an `if` to speed up windows&linux a tiny bit.
+          targets: ${{ matrix.settings.platform == 'macos-latest' && 'aarch64-apple-darwin,x86_64-apple-darwin' || '' }}

       - name: install dependencies (ubuntu only)
-        if: matrix.platform == 'ubuntu-20.04'
+        if: matrix.settings.platform == 'ubuntu-22.04' # This must match the platform value defined above.
         run: |
           sudo apt-get update
-          sudo apt-get install -y libgtk-3-dev libwebkit2gtk-4.0-dev libappindicator3-dev librsvg2-dev patchelf
+          sudo apt-get install -y libwebkit2gtk-4.0-dev libwebkit2gtk-4.1-dev libappindicator3-dev librsvg2-dev patchelf
+        # webkitgtk 4.0 is for Tauri v1 - webkitgtk 4.1 is for Tauri v2.
+        # You can remove the one that doesn't apply to your app to speed up the workflow a bit.

       - name: install frontend dependencies
-        run: yarn install # change this to npm or pnpm depending on which one you use
+        run: yarn install # change this to npm, pnpm or bun depending on which one you use.

       - uses: tauri-apps/tauri-action@v0
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
         with:
-          tagName: app-v__VERSION__ # the action automatically replaces \_\_VERSION\_\_ with the app version
+          tagName: app-v__VERSION__ # the action automatically replaces \_\_VERSION\_\_ with the app version.
           releaseName: 'App v__VERSION__'
           releaseBody: 'See the assets to download this version and install.'
           releaseDraft: true
           prerelease: false
+          args: ${{ matrix.settings.args }}
 ```

 ## Inputs